CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/9-ways-your-website-is-killing-your-business.md

 ---
 title: 9 ways your website is killing your business
-meta_title: Avoid these costly website mistakes
+meta_title: Is your website killing your business?
 url: 9-ways-websites-kill-business
-description: Don't let a bad website cost you customers!
-Learn about the design, content, and technical mistakes that small businesses often miss.
+description: Is your website hurting your business?
+9 common design, content, & tech issues lose customers and hurt your search rank.
+Learn how to avoid them.
 author: Tianna Hutchins
 date: 2025-04-23T19:41:00.000Z
 tags: